MoreRSS

 Remember when I said “everything is an expression”?
 Don’t take this too far or people will stop inviting you to dinner parties.

 The below code is correct, but the combinators get in the way of readability.
-Now it feels more like a Lisp program than Rust code.
+It feels more like a Lisp program than Rust code.

 impl Config {